whocov/trend_analysis_public/README.md

 ## General disclaimer

-This repository contais work in progress, used internally at WHO for country-level surveillance of COVID-19 dynamics.
-Its content should not be used for publications without explicit aggreement from the authors.
+This repository contains work in progress.
+It implements an automated data pipeline for country-level surveillance of COVID-19 dynamics using publicly available data.
+Its content should not be used for publications without explicit agreement from the authors.
 The accuracy of the estimates provided in these analyses is contingent on data quality and availability.
 Results presented here do not represent the official view of the WHO, its staff or consultants.

 Countries, territories and areas as reported here do not imply the expression of any opinion whatsoever on the part of WHO concerning the